veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 ### My Role at Mondly

-During my stay at Mondly, making AB Tests about the performance of the Old vs. the New Design was important to validate with data the development of the rebrand and plan the marketing strategies for this design transition.
+During my stay at Mondly, making A/B Tests about the performance of the Old vs. the New Design was important to validate with data the development of the rebrand and plan the marketing strategies for this design transition.

 Before I joined the team, the product designers put in place a detailed Design System that served as base for all the future assets we developed on the way.
 I collaborated closely with one of my colleagues on the creation of a Styleguide in Notion, were we documented the details of the New Mondly Brand and its usage.